giroletm/giroletm/Full.md

 You know, this kind of small programs.

+## University — 2022-Today

+I started attending University in September 2022.
+My course's name is *"BUT Informatique, Parcours Réalisation d'applications : conception, développement, validation"*.

+To put it in actual words, it's a computer science course focused on app design, development and validation.
+(By "app" I don't mean mobile apps, I mean any kind of apps.
+I guess the better word here would be "software".)

+My course is done in three years, so it's expected to end around July 2025 for me.

+On this section, I'll write little journal entries about how I feel there and what I've learnt so far.

+### Entry 1: March 9th 2023

+This entire uni thing went a lot better than I actually expected, besides a few points.

+During the first semester, we learnt:
+* Programming concepts basics (using C++)
+* HTML/CSS basics, some bits of JS
+* Computer architecture basics (using [Logisim](http://www.cburch.com/logisim/|Logisim))
+* Database basics (Both theoratically and practically using SQL)
+* OS basics (more like Linux basics honestly)

+I knew most of the C++ stuff we talked about, but the rest was pretty much new to me.
+I was absolutely mind blown by the computer architecture classes, even if I already have some experience with it as I've written PowerPC assembly during the past two years.

+So yeah, good stuff!
+Though I expected a little more on the web part: we didn't go very in-depth with JS and we barely mentionned PHP.
+Hope I'll be able to get better at that eventually, because as of right now I'm pretty much unable to make a decent website.

+However, the most surprising part about it is the fact that I made friends.
+That was the part I was the most afraid about, and it went so well!
+I don't eat alone during lunch anymore, and I have people to speak to, that's nice!

+Now of course, I absolutely need to talk about my grades.
+I'm quite proud of them and I think it might be useful to expose them here.

+We split grades into six modules, in which our average is split.
+There's no "global" average, it's six averages with a given name.
+A lot of grades count in multiple modules, so some averages are quite close.

+Please note that here in France, our grades are written out of 20 points, not as a percentage:
+* Create an app: 19.87/20 (rank 1/26)
+* Optimize an app: 19.86/20 (rank 1/26)
+* Manage, deploy and maintain a computer or an app: 17.66/20 (rank 1/26)
+* Handle data and a database: 16.92/20 (rank 1/26)
+* Running a project: 14.40/20 (rank 5/26)
+* Work as a team: 14.61/20 (rank 8/26)

+So yeah, good stuff, quite proud of the ranks mostly.
+The names of each modules aren't very faithful with the things they contain, so don't focus on them.

+That's the end of this entry!
+I think I'll make some of the projects we worked on available to the public someday.

 ## Conclusion

 This wraps up my "Who am I?" list, hope you enjoyed reading through it!